chris4782/DirectX-Software-Download/README.md

 - **Graphics Optimization**: Adjust via `Graphics Control Panel`.
 - **Driver Updates**: Check updates using `Device Manager`.

+For those aiming to enhance their system’s graphics performance, the article "[DirectX 12 Download: The Ultimate Installation Guide](https://github.com/chris4782/DirectX-12-Download/blob/main/README.md)" is a must-read.
+It offers detailed instructions on downloading and installing DirectX 12, helping you unlock advanced features and improve gaming or multimedia applications.

 ## Common Issues and Solutions (20 minutes)